 Maurice Olley was born in Yorkshire in the late-1800s.
 Following time as Rolls-Royce’s Chief Engineer, he worked with General Motors Research Division.
 He later returned to Vauxhall Motors (UK).
 I was privileged to attend his lectures during my years at Vauxhall Motors Chaul End Research Centre

 His work lives on in the 620-page Chassis Design: Principles and Analysis.
 The book was prepared from Olley’s notes, some 27 years after his death by Milliken and Milliken.

 Originally trained as an RAF ground radar engineer, I spent a brief time with de-Havilland, before working at the Vauxhall/Bedford Motors Research Test Centre.
 I moved to Australia in 1963, where I initially designed and built scientific and engineering measuring equipment.
 Much was in the suspension area.

 In 1971 I founded what, by 1976, became the world’s largest-circulation electronics publication, Electronics Today International.
 From 1982 to 1990 I was technology editor of The Bulletin and also Australian Business magazines.
 In 1999 started two companies: RV Books, and Solar Books.
 My brief history is here – Biography.

-Our current books are the top-selling Why CaravansRoll Over – and how to prevent that, the all-new How to Choose and buy an RV, The Caravan & Motorhome Book, Caravan & Motorhome Electrics, the Camper Trailer Book, Solar That Really Works (for cabins, travel trailers and motorhomes) and Solar Success (for home and property systems)
+Our current books are the top-selling Why CaravansRoll Over – and how to prevent that, the all-new How to Choose and buy an RV, The Caravan & Motorhome Book, Caravan & Motorhome Electrics, the Camper Trailer Book, Solar That Really Works (for cabins, caravans and motorhomes) and Solar Success (for home and property systems)

 This part of the website is open to informed engineering comment and contributions.
 Please use your own own name.
 As a comment can be legally defamatory none will appear until vetted and approved.